chesahkalu/Ticketing_system/README.md

 # Ticketing_system

 A fully functional help desk system deployed on an Azure virtual machine, using osTicket 1.17.2.
-This documentation is a guide through the installation, configuration, troubleshooting of the system, and provide a user guide for both employees and IT staff.
+This documentation is guide through the installation, configuration, troubleshooting of the system, and provide a user guide for both employees and IT staff.

 ## Table of Contents